FFL Transfer – How to Transfer a Firearm [2026]

-Have you ever tried to send or receive a firearm but weren’t sure how to do it?
+Have you ever wanted to send or receive a firearm but weren't sure where to start?

 Maybe you just bought a firearm online, or you need to ship a gun, and you're wondering how to transfer it.
 You might have looked into transferring the gun and you learned that transfers the gun through an FFL can involve navigating many rules and requirements around firearm transfer laws and shipping.

-Worry not!
-Conducting an FFL transfer is easy…. once you know the firearm transfer rules, you’ll be set.
+Don't worry—conducting an FFL transfer is easy.
+Once you understand the firearm transfer rules, the process becomes straightforward.

 In this article you'll learn: